Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 We prove that the XX central spin model at $E=0$ is maximally superintegrable by identifying $2L-1$ integrals of motion, which confine the motion to a one-dimensional closed curve in phase space.
 A Hamiltonian system is considered superintegrable when the number of independent integrals of motion exceeds $L$, which is the number of conserved quantities required to guarantee integrability (assuming they are in involution)~\cite {Mishchenko1978superintegrable,Bolsinov2003noncommutative,miller_classical_2013}.
 If there are more than \(L\) functionally independent integrals of motion, they cannot all be in involution.
 Nevertheless, each integral reduces the dimension of the phase space surface explored by a trajectory.
 In maximally superintegrable systems with $2L-1$ integrals, trajectories in the $2L$-dimensional phase space are confined to one-dimensional curves.
 A prominent example of a maximally superintegrable model (without the energy restriction $E=0$) is the isotropic all-to-all Heisenberg model~\cite{kittel_development_1965,magyari_integrable_1987,liu_infinte_1990}.
 Another prominent and well-known example is the Kepler problem, which describes a three-dimensional particle in a $1/r$ potential.

 The proof of superintegrability in the \(E=0\) central spin model is presented in \aref{app:regular_CS}.
-Here, let us give a brief summary of that analysis.
-The primary observation is that $S_0^{x}/S_0^{y} = -B^y/B^x$ is conserved at zero energy, as can be directly checked from the equations of motion, which are proportional to $\HCS$.
-This constrains the central spin to a fixed great circle as the {angles $\varphi_0$ and $\varphi_B$ are conserved in time modulo $\pi$}.
-In turn, this implies that each environmental spin perceives a time-dependent magnetic field always pointing along the same axles set by $\bf\Sperp$.
+Here, we give a brief summary of that analysis.
+The primary observation is that $S_0^{x}/S_0^{y} = -B^y/B^x$ is conserved at zero energy, as can be directly checked from the equations of motion.
+Thus, the angles $\varphi_0$ and $\varphi_B$ are conserved in time modulo $\pi$ and the central spin is confined to a fixed great circle.
+In turn, each environmental spin perceives a time-dependent magnetic field pointing along/against $\bf\Sperp$.
 In this way, the angle between each environment spin and the central spin's projection to the \(xy\)-plane is conserved in time.
 This establishes $L$ conserved quantities, where each has support on at most two spins.
-Further, $L-2$ additional conservation laws emerge from the fact that each environment spin oscillates around the same effective magnetic fields, proportional to the same $\Sperp(t)$.
-Hence, their rotation angles are synchronized, and one can identify \(L-2\) linear combinations of angles which are constant in time and functionally independent from all the other conserved quantities.
+The $L-2$ additional conservation laws are a consequence of each environment spin being subjected to the same time-dependent magnetic field proportional to $\Sperp(t)$.
 Together with the total magnetization, we arrive at $2L-1$ functionally independent conserved quantities.
 The energy is not an additional conserved quantity, as it can be expressed as a function of the \(2L-1\) quantities we have identified.